crycode-de/ioBroker.ds18b20/README.md

 ### **WORK IN PROGRESS**

 * (crycode-de) 💥 Node.js 16.4+, js-controller 4+ and admin 5.3+ are required
+* (crycode-de) 💥 Changed encryption algorithm for remote clients - remote clients need to be reinstalled to update!
 * (crycode-de) Code upgrades to current standards
 * (crycode-de) Updated dependencies